Driver's 911 call, crash video key to trial in anti-gang activist's death

 Drago is facing up to 1 and 1/3 to 4 years in prison if jurors convict her of criminally negligent homicide — the top count against her.
 Besides the low-level felony, the nurse also faces misdemeanor charges of criminal mischief and petit larceny related to her alleged destruction of the memorial.
 She pleaded not guilty to the charges.

-Kunken said the News 12 video will thrust jurors in the role of eyewitnesses who will see and hear the threat his client faced that day.
+Kunken said the News 12 video will thrust jurors into the role of eyewitnesses who will see and hear the threat his client faced that day.

 “Our position is that AnnMarie was in a position to make a choice: fight or flight,” he said, describing Rodriguez’s death as a “tragic accident.”